 Apply for the ASH Medical Educators Institute

 The ASH Medical Educators Institute (MEI) is designed to build skills and position junior faculty and senior fellows for successful careers as clinician educators and mentors to future generations of hematologists.
+At this time, ASH MEI is open to candidates in the United States and Canada exclusively.
 Each year, approximately 15 to 20 people are accepted to participate in the institute, which consists of three core activities:

 - Webinar series: The webinars supplement the MEI curriculum by covering the medical educator core competencies not addressed during the in-person workshop.
 The series begins with pre-workshop webinars and extends over the six months following the workshop.

 - Mentorship: Program faculty assist participants in the completion of a scholarly project and provide career guidance throughout the duration of the program.*